 - Companies like Google are beginning to incorporate mobile readiness into search results, which can materially affect the rankings for your public training courses.
 See our analysis of mobile friendly learning management systems here.

-There are three levels of mobile capabilities to look for when considering an LMS.
+There are three levels of mobile capabilities to look for when considering a mobile LMS.
 Let’s take a look at the differences between each level.

 #1.
 Functional Capability

 This capability includes the bare minimum needed for mobile device support.
 Can your training course be launched on tablets and smartphones?
 Will analytics be tracked properly if the course is accessed from a mobile device?
 Today, many LMS solutions don’t support even this basic functionality.
 A likely indicator of basic mobile functional support is if the solution supports HTML5.
 The best way to verify mobile support?
 Try out your course on multiple devices so that you can test the experience yourself.

 A huge improvement from the first level of functional capability is mobile responsive course access.
 A mobile responsive system will automatically detect the screen size used (smartphone, tablet, computer) and optimize the content layout accordingly.
 This avoids the frustrating experience of viewing shrinking, small websites on smartphones, for example.

 Several LMS solutions, including Skilljar, are mobile responsive.
 However, it is not yet a standard feature for an LMS by any means.

 Native apps refer to downloadable mobile apps, usually iPhone and Android.
 The key benefit of native apps, over mobile-responsive browser based access, is enabling offline course viewing.
 The trainee can download the course while connected to the Internet and view it offline at their leisure.
 It is a rare for an LMS solution to offer native apps, but for those that do, look for a system that can sync online and offline course activity.